Five-Year Outer Continental Shelf (OCS) Oil and Gas Leasing Program

 On March 15, 2016, the second proposal, the Proposed Program (PP), was published with a 90-day comment period that closed on June 1, 2016.

 On November 18, 2016, the final proposal, the Proposed Final Program (PFP), was published.
 The PFP schedules 11 potential lease sales in two program areas in all or parts of 4 OCS planning areas: 10 sales in the combined Gulf of Mexico (GOM) Program Area, and one sale in the Cook Inlet Program Area offshore Alaska.
 No lease sales are scheduled for the Pacific or Atlantic OCS.

 The implementation of the 2017-2022 Program could have economic, social, or environmental impacts.
-To evaluate these potential impacts, BOEM has prepared an environmental analysis following the process prescribed by the National Environmental Policy Act (NEPA).
-The Final Programmatic Environmental Impact Statement (EIS) includes an analysis of the potential environmental impacts of the activities that could result from activities associated with the schedule of lease sales under the 2017-2022 Program (referred to as the Proposed Action in the Programmatic EIS).
-It also considers a reasonable range of alternatives to the proposed lease sale schedule and identifies potential opportunities for mitigation, both of which could reduce or eliminate potential impacts from the Proposed Action.
+To evaluate these potential impacts, BOEM prepared an environmental analysis following the process prescribed by the National Environmental Policy Act (NEPA).
+The Final Programmatic Environmental Impact Statement (EIS) was released on November 18, 2016 and included an analysis of the potential environmental impacts of the activities that could result from activities associated with the schedule of lease sales under the 2017-2022 Program (referred to as the Proposed Action in the Programmatic EIS).
+It also considered a reasonable range of alternatives and potential opportunities for mitigation, both of which could reduce or eliminate potential impacts from the Proposed Action.